metasyn/memex/content/entries/thought/memex.md

 (from [here](https://en.wikipedia.org/wiki/Commonplace_book))

+i first read about commonplaces from [simon sarris](https://simonsarris.com/). unfortunately i cannot find his essay on it.

 ## digital gardens

-another way of talking about the same concept that i have seen in various places on the web are the idea of a digital garden. where rather than a museum, a gallery, a portfolio, or a journal - it's a place where you can tend to ideas to watch them grow, and share with other's if they want to visit. i like the idea more generally, as it seems like it strikes a really reasonable balance between the external and
+another way of talking about the same concept that i have seen in various places on the web are the idea of a _digital garden_. where rather than a museum, a gallery, a portfolio, or a journal - it's a place where you can tend to ideas to watch them grow, and share with other's if they want to visit. i like the idea more generally, as it seems like it strikes a really reasonable balance between the external and